-- A. As used in this policy, the following terms have the meanings set forth herein, unless the context in which such terms are used clearly indicates to the contrary: - "Approved assistant" refers to a designated person who has applied, and been approved by the Department, to assist a provider in their licensed program with the care of children. - 2.
+- A. As used in this policy, the following terms have the meanings set forth herein, unless the context in which such terms are used clearly indicates to the contrary: - 1.
+"Approved assistant" refers to a designated person who has applied, and been approved by the Department, to assist a provider in their licensed program with the care of children. - 2.
 "Capacity" means the maximum number of children permitted to be in a licensed Group Family Child Care Home at any one time. - 3.
-"Comprehensive Background Check" is an all-inclusive set of state and federal criminal background checks and child abuse and neglect registry checks that are required of the provider, all household members and assistants/substitutes who work or live within a licensed family child care program.
-Comprehensive Background Checks must be completed every five (5) years or as requested by the Department.
-The Comprehensive Background Check must include: - a.
-State and national criminal and sex offender registries in accordance with R.I.
-Gen. Laws Chapter 40-13.2;

-- b.
-Child abuse and neglect clearances, in accordance with R.I.
-Gen. Laws Chapter 40-13.2; - c.
-Any additional background checks as required by state or federal law; and - d.
-Out of state background checks.in any circumstance where an individual lives or has lived outside of the State of Rhode Island in the previous five (5) years. - 34.
-"Department" means the Rhode Island Department of Human Services also referred to as DHS. - 45.
+"Department" means the Rhode Island Department of Human Services also referred to as DHS. - 4.
 "Department of Children, Youth and Families" or "DCYF" means the Rhode Island State child welfare agency with statutory responsibility for investigating allegations of child abuse/neglect, as well as licensing and regulating foster and adoptive homes, child-placing agencies, and children's behavioral health programs. - 5.
-"Emergency assistant" refers to a designated person who has applied, and been approved by the Department, to be in a licensed program caring for children if there is an emergency where the provider is unable to care for the children during hours of operation. - 67.
-"Group family child care home" or "GFCCH" means a residence in compliance with local zoning regulations where the resident can provide child care for eight (8) to twelve (12) children with one (1) or two (2) approved assistants (dependent on enrollment details). - 8.
-"Household member" means any person using the group family child care home as their main residence for more than thirty (30) consecutive days.
+"Emergency assistant" refers to a designated person who has applied, and been approved by the Department, to be in a licensed program caring for children if there is an emergency where the provider is unable to care for the children during hours of operation. - 6.
+"Group family child care home" or "GFCCH" means a residence where the resident can provide child care for eight (8) to twelve (12) children with one (1) or two (2) approved assistants (dependent on enrollment details). - 7.
+"Licensing unit" means the unit within the Department responsible for issuing Child Care Licenses and regularly monitoring those Child Care Licenses to ensure adherence to the Regulations.